 Major change to company size thresholds and audit requirements

-The landscape of financial reporting for small to medium enterprises (SMEs) in the UK is about to undergo some major changes.
+The landscape of financial reporting for small to medium enterprises (SMEs) in the UK has undergone some significant changes.
 On 18 March 2024, the Conservative government unveiled a series of deregulatory measures aimed at simplifying financial reporting for businesses by raising the company size thresholds.
-These changes are expected to reduce the complexity and burden of legislative reporting requirements, making company compliance easier.
+These changes are designed to reduce the complexity and burden of legislative reporting requirements, making company compliance easier.

 -